Tutoring and group study sessions

 Individual tutoring

 Academic Learning Centre tutors can help you become a more successful student.
-These one-on-one sessions are free to all University of Manitoba students and are available all year.
+These individual sessions are free to all University of Manitoba students and are available all year.

 Make an appointment or Create an Academic Learning Centre account